 Consider the following substance interactions with Klonopin:

 Mixing Caffeine And Klonopin

 Mixing Klonopin with caffeine can be volatile.
 Klonopin is prescribed to help treat anxiety disorders.
 Caffeine can exacerbate anxiety symptoms.
-Some studies have found that consuming caffeine can antagonize, or increase, the effects of Klonopin.
+Some studies have found that consuming caffeine can antagonize the effects of Klonopin.

 Because caffeine is a stimulant and Klonopin is a depressant, it is not a good idea to mix these two substances.
 Mixing caffeine and Klonopin in large doses can increase the chances of an adverse reaction.